Saltillo: Geography

-El Cerro del Pueblo (The People's Hill) and its 4 m cross overlook the city.
+El Cerro del Pueblo (The Town Hill) and its 4 m cross overlook the city.
 The city's elevation makes it colder and windier than the neighboring city of Monterrey.
 Saltillo lies in the Chihuahuan Desert near the city of Arteaga.
 The city is flanked by the Zapalinamé mountains, which are part of the Sierra Madre Oriental.
-According to local legend, by looking at the relief of the mountains one can see the relief of Zapalinamé, chieftain of the Guachichil tribe.
+According to local legend, by looking at the relief of the mountains one can see the relief of Zapalinamé, chieftain of the Guachichil tribe who rose against the Spaniards in 1584.

 Orography and hydrography

 San Lorenzo Canyon

 Composed of geological formations of the Jurassic period, the San Lorenzo Canyon, located southeast of Saltillo in the Sierra de Zapalinamé, is a tourist attraction for outdoor activities and extreme sports such as rock climbing, rappelling, mountain biking, hiking, mountaineering and camping.

 Arroyo de los Ojitos

 It begins south of Francisco Coss Boulevard, crosses the Venustiano Carranza Boulevard, passes between the Liverpool and Home Depot buildings, and is channeled through Nazario Boulevard Ortiz towards Benito Juárez Street.